 BC Firefighters at Canyon Lights

-Tips and Advice
+Tips & Advice

-Below are some tips and things to know to help you make the most out of your visit to Canyon Lights.
+Below are some tips and things to know to help you make the most of your visit to Canyon Lights.

 TIP #3: Canyon Lights gets especially busy on weekends and during the week just before Christmas.
 Be merry and have patience with the crowds, especially if relying on public transit or the free shuttle bus service when waiting to go home.